Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/introduction.rst

    :doc:`transform orientation </editors/3dview/object/editing/transform/control/orientations>`
    either.

 These transform tools are available in the *Transform* section of the *Mesh* menu in the header.
-Note that some of these can also be used on other editable objects, like curves, surfaces, and lattices.
+Note that, some of these can also be used on other editable objects, like curves, surfaces, and lattices.

 Accessing Mesh Tools